Soils, Slopes, and Streams

 Participants can earn Montana Office of Public Instruction (OPI) credits and will be issued a digital badge by completion of all three courses.

 Did you miss the original enrollment?
-All Course-One content is freely available as links and embedded material on the Videos page
+All course-one content including the video recordings is open access and freely available on the Video Series page.

 Course One is asynchronous and delivered using video recordings and quizzes.
 The course will be open and freely available after August 2, 2021.
 Content is self-paced, and is free and available to all.